emagiz/emdocs/mds/microlearning/microlearning-configure-a-tag.md

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: January 29th 2021
+- Last update: February 1th 2021
-- Required reading time: 6 minutes
+- Required reading time: 5 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform